apollographql/apollo-client/docs/source/advanced/subscriptions.md

 A common use case for subscriptions is notifying the client side about particular events, for example the creation of a new object, updated fields and so on.

 > This is an advanced feature that Apollo Boost does not support.
-Learn how to set Apollo Client up manually in our [Apollo Boost migration guide](./boost-migration.html).
+Learn how to set Apollo Client up manually in our [Apollo Boost migration guide](/advanced/boost-migration/).

-<h2 id="overview">Overview</h2>
+## Overview

 GraphQL subscriptions have to be defined in the schema, just like queries and mutations: